 So why do I love Gilded Age menus so much.
 As a researcher, they are a great source of historical information!
 A dinner menu can give you so many important details of a ‘event”: a location & reason of a celebration, time & date of party, the theme, & wonderful illustrations of the theme of party.
 And with this particular collection of menus: signatures of the members of the Hobby Club were on the back side of the menu.
 Mr. Huntington, quite a savers of documents, knew he was living some important history with his friends.

 These Hobby Club menus are a wonderful illustration of the Hobby Clubs passions for art, beauty, books, coins, & interesting collections.
 By the letters, memos, & notes I found of Mr. Huntington’s about the Hobby Club – there was an executive committee & a the Board of Governors (they seemed to have the last word) .
-Which HEH was a co- vice-president & Tomlinson was the secretary of this committee.
-Tomlinson was very efficient with dates & time; this executive committee met a couple of times a year, sometimes a formal dinner included, only one menu (June of 1918 below) for Board of Governors dinners.
-Committee meeting were probably to plan for the clubs seasonal Hobby Club dinners.
+HEH was a co- vice-president & Tomlinson was the secretary of this committee.
+Tomlinson was very efficient with dates & time; this executive committee met a couple of times a year, sometimes a formal dinner included, only one menu did I find (June of 1918 below) for Board of Governors dinners.
+Their committee meetings were probably to plan for the clubs seasonal Hobby Club dinners, themes & locations, etc.

 The Hobby Club met for fancy banquet dinner on a seasonal basis, four times a year: Winter, Spring, Summer, & Autumn.
 For this celebration, the men dressed in white tie & tails & there was a multi-course dinner provided; and probably sharing of the “Collection” before & after dinner.

 The Hobby Club had themes to these interesting dinner parties like Shakespeare, Mathematics, Halloween, Native American Indian, and Medieval.
 I am not sure if the host of the party or the executive committee picked the theme.
 But one the times, H.E.
 Huntington hosted the Hobby Club dinner – the theme was Shakespeare; Mr. Huntington does have a amazing collection of ephemera & books of Shakespeare.
 A couple of the Hobby Club menus are in Latin.